 In addition to outlining the various safety-related obligations of property owners, dangerous goods codes and risk control measures where flammable refrigerants are used, The alert also makes the following common-sense recommendations about flammable refrigerant use:

 - Flammable refrigerants should only be used to replace non-flammable refrigerants in existing refrigeration or air-conditioning systems when the system and components have been assessed as suitable to operate with the flammable refrigerant.

 - Manufacturers can advise whether refrigeration or air-conditioning systems are suitable for conversion from non-flammable to flammable refrigerants.

 - Alternatively, an engineering assessment can be undertaken to ensure that the system is suitable to be converted for use with flammable refrigerant.
 Such an assessment should be undertaken by a qualified and experienced engineer, for example, one registered on the National Engineers Register or an equivalent recognised body.

 - Air conditioning equipment using flammable refrigerants should use a flammable gas detector alarm system for the air leaving the cooling coil.

-The safety alert can be downloaded here and findings of the coronial inquest are expected to be published in late March.
+Further information can be found at WorkSafe Victoria – Using flammable refrigerants and findings of the coronial inquest are expected to be published in late March.